imattau/nostr-community-conventions/README.md

 Encryption protects:

 - IP address and port

 - network topology

 Encryption does not protect:

 - pubkey identity

 - existence of a locator record

 - publish timing

+Using NIP-65 relay hints can reduce unnecessary broadcast queries and limit metadata exposure during resolution.

 Relays are assumed honest-but-curious.